astronomer/airflow-guides/guides/dynamic-tasks.md

 )
 ```

-### Map inputs to  TaskFlow API-defined task from an operator-defined task.
+### Map inputs to TaskFlow API-defined task from an operator-defined task

 If you are mapping over the results of a traditional operator, you need to format the argument for `expand()` using the `XComArg` object.